beatobongco/TIL/presentations/2017-08-04_WTF_is_Machine_Learning.md

 ### Doing the descent + learning rate

-Each time Gary trains, all we have to do is subtact each weight by a number (learning rate) times the gradient.
+Each time Gary trains, all we have to do is subtract each weight by a number (learning rate) times the gradient.
 Think of learning rate as how big a fall off the hill Gary takes at a time.

 ![image](static/images/graddesf.jpg)

-We just keep doing this until our cost function doesn't decrease by much (like less than some tiny number 0.0001).
+We just keep doing the descent and adjusting our weights until our cost function doesn't decrease by much (like less than some tiny number 0.0001).

 --